alibaba/opentelemetry-go-auto-instrumentation/README.md

 #### Build From Source

-You can also clone the repository and build the project by running the following commands:
+Checkout the source code and build the tool by running the following command:

 ```bash
 $ make build